initgrep-com/initgrep.blog/_postCollection/java/spring/spring-security-oauth2-jwt-authentication-resource-server.markdown

 &nbsp;
 ### Provide a custom location for public key

-If the Oauth2 server doesn't provide  a `jwks-uri` and you want to setup a location for public key.
+If the Oauth2 server doesn't provide  a `jwks-uri` and you want to setup a location for the public key.
 It can be set either through properties or configure `JwtDecoder` bean

 ```java
 // VIA spring boot